Tokirkhokhar/weblight_assesment/README.md

 ## Technology ⚙ :
- - NodeJS and express js for backend and APIA
+ - NodeJS and express js for backend and APIs

  - typescript and ReactJs